moul/ttyproxy/README.md

-# ttygw
+# ttyproxy
-:wrench: Gateway to TTYs
+:wrench: Proxy to TTYs